ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Plimot Tuition Information

-If these numbers seem daunting, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students find the actual cost of college is much less than the total tuition after grants, scholarships, and tuition discounts are applied.
-And, student loans can make thecost of college more manageable until you're done with college.
+If these numbers feel scary, remember, the total cost of tuition isn't the final cost for attending college.
+Many students find the actual cost of college is a lot less than the total tuition after grants, scholarships, and tuition discounts are applied.
+And, student loans can make thecost of college feel more doable until you've finishing school and found a job.

 Plymouth State University: In-state vs. Out-of-State Tuition

-Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Take the time to check your state's rules for in-state tuition.
-Each state has different requirements to qualify as in-state resident.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be additional requirements as well, depending on the state you and your parents currently live in.
+Choosing a school where you are eligible for in-state tuition can drastically reduce the cost of tuition, as well as loans and interest owed.
+Don't forget to check your state's requirements for in-state tuition.
+Every state has its own rules about what makes someone eligible for in-state tuition.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be additional requirements too, depending on where you live.

 Explore other New Hampshire colleges